 SIT DOWN & EAT by Jennifer Flanders

 If there’s one thing our family knows how to do, it’s how to enjoy ourselves around the dinner table.
-We love to eat, we love to celebrate, and we love to talk –and we’ve packed this book with all of our best ideas for reclaiming the dinner hour and making the meals you share with your family and friends more memorable.
+We love to eat, we love to celebrate, and we love to talk.
+And I’ve packed this book with all our best ideas for reclaiming the dinner hour.
+Our goal?
+To help make the meals you share with your family and friends more memorable.

 This book is difficult to classify.
-It’s not exactly a cookbook, although it does contain some recipes (and an eclectic assortment at that — everything from comfort foods that our family has been making for generations to healthful vegetarian/vegan dishes that delight even our pickiest eaters).
+It’s not exactly a cookbook, although it does contain some recipes (and an eclectic assortment at that).
+I’ve included everything from comfort-foods our family has enjoyed for generations to healthful vegan dishes that delight even our pickiest eaters.

-It’s not really an organization book, although I do provide tips on things like stocking shelves, planning menus, and shopping efficiently.
+It’s not really an organization book, although I’ve provided tips on things like stocking shelves, planning menus, and shopping efficiently.
 It’s certainly not a book on home design and decor, although I do share pointers for making your kitchen and eating space the kind of clean, cheerful, inviting area that others will want to spend time in.

-Sit Down & Eat is not a parenting book, but it does discuss ideas for getting kids to eat their veggies and do their chores and contribute to the conversation.
-And it’s not a book on entertaining, but does offer suggestions for setting a pretty table, showing hospitality, and celebrating special occasions.
+Sit Down & Eat isn’t a parenting book.
+But it does discuss ideas for getting kids to eat their veggies and do their chores and contribute to the conversation.
+And it’s not a book on entertaining.
+But it does offer suggestions for setting a pretty table, showing hospitality, and celebrating special occasions.